Chinese language

-Chinese languages form the Sinitic branch of the Sino-Tibetan languages family.
-The spoken varieties of Chinese are usually considered by native speakers to be dialects of a single language.
-However, their lack of mutual intelligibility means they are sometimes considered to be separate languages in a family.
+The Chinese languages form the Sinitic branch of the Sino-Tibetan language family.
+The Chinese government considers the spoken varieties of the Chinese languages dialects of a single language.
+However, their lack of mutual intelligibility means they are considered to be separate languages in a family by linguists.
 Investigation of the historical relationships among the varieties of Chinese is ongoing.
-Currently, most classifications posit 7 to 13 main regional groups based on phonetic developments from Middle Chinese, of which the most spoken by far is Mandarin (with about 800 million speakers, or 66%), followed by Min (75 million, e.g. Southern Min), Wu (74 million, e.g. Shanghainese), and Yue (68 million, e.g. Cantonese).
-These branches are unintelligible to each other, and many of their subgroups are unintelligible with the other varieties within the same branch (e.g. Southern Min).
-There are, however, transitional areas where varieties from different branches share enough features for some limited intelligibility, including New Xiang with Southwest Mandarin, Xuanzhou Wu with Lower Yangtze Mandarin, Jin with Central Plains Mandarin and certain divergent dialects of Hakka with Gan (though these are unintelligible with mainstream Hakka).
-All varieties of Chinese are tonal to at least some degree, and are largely analytic.
+Currently, most classifications posit 7 to 13 main regional groups based on phonetic developments from Middle Chinese, of which the most spoken by far is Mandarin with 66%, or around 800 million speakers, followed by Min (75 million, e.g., Southern Min), Wu (74 million, e.g., Shanghainese), and Yue (68 million, e.g., Cantonese).
+These branches are unintelligible to each other, and many of their subgroups are unintelligible with the other varieties within the same branch (e.g., Southern Min).
+There are, however, transitional areas where varieties from different branches share enough features for some limited intelligibility, including New Xiang with Southwestern Mandarin, Xuanzhou Wu Chinese with Lower Yangtze Mandarin, Jin with Central Plains Mandarin and certain divergent dialects of Hakka with Gan.
+All varieties of Chinese are tonal at least to some degree, and are largely analytic.

-The earliest Chinese written records are Shang dynasty-era oracle bone inscriptions, which can be dated to 1250 BCE.
+The earliest attested written Chinese consists of the oracle bone inscriptions created during the Shang dynasty c.
+1250 BCE.
 The phonetic categories of Old Chinese can be reconstructed from the rhymes of ancient poetry.
-During the Northern and Southern dynasties period, Middle Chinese went through several sound changes and split into several varieties following prolonged geographic and political separation.
-Qieyun, a rime dictionary, recorded a compromise between the pronunciations of different regions.
-The royal courts of the Ming and early Qing dynasties operated using a koiné language (Guanhua) based on Nanjing dialect of Lower Yangtze Mandarin.
+During the Northern and Southern period, Middle Chinese went through several sound changes and split into several varieties following prolonged geographic and political separation.
+The Qieyun, a rhyme dictionary, recorded a compromise between the pronunciations of different regions.
+The royal courts of the Ming and early Qing dynasties operated using a koiné language known as Guanhua, based on the Nanjing dialect of Mandarin.

-Standard Chinese (Standard Mandarin), based on the Beijing dialect of Mandarin, was adopted in the 1930s and is now an official language of both the People's Republic of China and the Republic of China (Taiwan), one of the four official languages of Singapore, and one of the six official languages of the United Nations.
-The written form, using the logograms known as Chinese characters, is shared by literate speakers of mutually unintelligible dialects.
-Since the 1950s, simplified Chinese characters have been promoted for use by the government of the People's Republic of China, while Singapore officially adopted simplified characters in 1976.
-Traditional characters remain in use in Taiwan, Hong Kong, Macau, and other countries with significant overseas Chinese speaking communities such as Malaysia (which although adopted simplified characters as the de facto standard in the 1980s, traditional characters still remain in widespread use).
+Standard Chinese is an official language of both the People's Republic of China and the Republic of China (Taiwan), one of the four official languages of Singapore, and one of the six official languages of the United Nations.
+Standard Chinese is based on the Beijing dialect of Mandarin and was first officially adopted in the 1930s.
+The language is written primarily using a logography of Chinese characters, largely shared by readers who may otherwise speak mutually unintelligible varieties.
+Since the 1950s, the use of simplified characters has been promoted by the government of the People's Republic of China, with Singapore officially adopting them in 1976.
+Traditional characters are used in Taiwan, Hong Kong, Macau, and among Chinese-speaking communities overseas.